telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 It is used by several functions:

 * `mongoDiscoverContextAvailability()` (in the `mongoDiscoverContextAvailability` module), as "core" of the discovery operation.
-* `processAvailabilitySubscription()` (also part of the `MongoGlobal` module) in order to detect registrations that triggers context availability notifications.
 * `mongoQueryContext()` in the `mongoQueryContext` module, in order to locate Context Providers for forwarding of the query.
 Note that the forwarding is not done within the **mongoBackend** library, but from the calling **serviceRoutine**.
 * `searchContextProviders()` in the `MongoCommonUpdate` module, in order to locate Context Providers for forwarding of the update.
 Note that the forwarding is not done within the **mongoBackend** library, but from the calling **serviceRoutine**.